StudySmarter - The all-in-one study app.

 We can analyse the message of this novel through two perspectives, namely the feminist perspective and the religious perspective.

-One of the main messages of the text is that men and women are equals.
+One of the main messages of the text is that men and women are equal.
 Women shouldn’t be expected to be angelic beings who sideline their emotions and live to serve men.
 They have independent will and agency and a God-given right to exert them.

 Brontë presents female characters (like Diana and Mary) who find value and happiness outside of marriage and men.
 Through her novels, Charlotte Brontë asserts that women are capable of living fulfilled lives on their own.